smartcontractkit/documentation/docs/Developer Reference/create-a-chainlinked-project.md

 brownie bake chainlink-mix
 cd chainlink-mix
 ```

-For more information on working with Brownie, see our blog <a href="https://blog.chain.link/develop-python-defi-project/" target="_blank"  rel="noreferrer, noopener">how to use Brownie with Chainlink</a> or visit the <a href="https://github.com/smartcontractkit/chainlink-mix/blob/master/README.md" target="_blank" rel="noreferrer, noopener"> repo</a> to learn more.
+Visit the <a href="https://github.com/smartcontractkit/chainlink-mix/blob/master/README.md" target="_blank">Brownie starter kit README</a> for more instructions.

-Environment variables are required when working with Brownie. <a target="_blank" href="https://www.twilio.com/blog/2017/01/how-to-set-environment-variables.html">Learn how to set environment variables</a>.
+For more information on how to use Chainlink with Brownie, see our blog post <a href="https://blog.chain.link/develop-python-defi-project/" target="_blank"  rel="noreferrer, noopener">Develop a DeFi Project Using Python</a>.
 ___

 ## Truffle Starter Kit